Homestead caldera: Water profile

 The spring water emerges from the bedrock at 90 °F.

 Development of the site

 It is now a commercial location open year-round to scuba divers and swimmers.
 Originally, it was accessed from a large natural opening at the top of the dome, but has since had a tunnel blasted through horizontally for easy access.
 Before the owners of The Homestead property decided to make the caldera more accessible, potential divers or mineral water soakers had to rappel through the hole at the top of the crater to access the water.
 In the 1990s a 110-foot tunnel was created on the north side of the rock formation.
-"The Crater" opened to the public on July 12, 1996, and features a wooden deck and two designated soaking areas.
-Dr. Jerry Simons spearheaded the tunnel project to make "The Crater" more accessible.
-He conducted ongoing archaeological research, further developed the site as a scuba destination for divers across the country.
+"The Crater" opened to the public on July 12, 1996.

 Filming location

 "The Crater" was used in the 2010 Danny Boyle film 127 Hours as a shooting location.
 It was also featured in season 16 of the reality television show The Bachelor when bachelor Ben Flajnik and his date Jennifer rappelled down from the hole in the top of the dome down to the water below.